You should commit to some 2020 Cycling New Year’s resolutions

-I’m very guilty of riding the same routes all the time – you know, the ones within my comfort zone.
+In 2019, I’m proud to say I did a few new ride routes, thanks in part to the wonderful LACC Women.
+LACC is my cycling club and we ran 11 monthly women’s rides, some of which were to parts of Sydney that I’ve never ridden before.
 We all need to try new places on a regular basis.
 It keeps your mind active and you get to see new scenery and locations as a bonus.
-It even works when you are away on holidays, and is a great way to see a new place up close.
+It even works when you are away on holiday, and is a great way to see a new place up close.

 Make a new friend

-I have been so fortunate in my ten years of road riding to constantly meet new people.
+I have been so fortunate in my 11 years of road riding to constantly meet new people.
 Many of those new people have become great friends.
-So I challenge every female road rider to make at least one new friend in 2019 through cycling.
+So, I challenge every female road rider to make at least one new friend in 2020 through cycling.
 You could even have a go at converting some of your existing non-cycling friends to riding.
 I guarantee they’ll thank you for it.

 Join a club

 There’s no better way to find an instant cycling community than joining a cycling club.
-There are lots of clubs that cater for different sorts of riders – some focus on racing, but many of them are also great at organising social rides and other events.
-In the past two years my cycling club LACC has grown its numbers, and the majority of those new members are women.
-So if you’re looking for a cycling club with a strong female contingent, and you live near Sydney’s inner west, then look us up.
+There are lots of clubs that cater to different sorts of riders – some focus on racing, but many of them are also great at organising social rides and other events.
+I’m the women’s coordinator of my cycling club LACC and we’ve grown our female numbers in the last few years.
+If you’re looking for a cycling club with a strong female contingent, and you live near Sydney’s inner west, then look us up.

 Enter a race